Skip to contents

 Summary: distances and dimension reduction

-• Note: signs of eigenvalues (square to get variances) and eigenvectors (loadings) can be arbitrarily flipped
+• Note: signs of rotations (loadings) and eigenvectors (scores) can be arbitrarily flipped

 • PCA and MDS are useful for dimension reduction when you have correlated variables